 Since September, many educational trips have been arranged, to enhance children’s experience, and build upon their existing knowledge.
 We endeavour to ensure children have a rich and varied experience, therefore we encourage the use of public transport, children walk to and from the local train and bus network stations and use a variety of public transport– including the London Underground.

-In September 2016, Year 6 went to ‘Medway Park’ as part of their ‘Paralympics’ project, they were able to take part in Paralympic sports as well as having the opportunity to test out specialist equipment used by the athletes, which enabled them to build a deeper understanding of Paralympic sports and the dedication of the athletes.
+In the past Year 6 went to ‘Medway Park’ as part of their ‘Paralympics’ project, they were able to take part in Paralympic sports as well as having the opportunity to test out specialist equipment used by the athletes, which enabled them to build a deeper understanding of Paralympic sports and the dedication of the athletes.

 The British Museum

-Year 4 visit to The British Museum (October 2016), to explore the ‘Ancient Egypt’ exhibition.
+Year 4 visit to The British Museum, to explore the ‘Ancient Egypt’ exhibition.
 The children enjoyed the chance to look at ancient artefacts which allowed extended and make connections to their learning in the classroom.

 The Royal Opera House

 Children from Year 5 and 6 were lucky enough to get to attend the opening performance of ‘The Nutcracker’ at The Royal Opera House.
 The children were entranced by this magical production and relished the opportunity to visit such a beautiful and historic venue.